codeation/impress/README.md

 Basic Principles of Library Design:

 - Performance of the application as well as native applications.
-- Facade pattern for masking complex components behind an API.
 - Simple and clean application code.
-- Minimal library API to follow the Go-way.
-- Limited use of other libraries (graphic, low-level or native).
 - Creating a GUI application without form designer or hard-coded widgets.

 The main idea is to stay away from the event driven programming paradigm.
 See